suhacker1/website_v2/index.md

 2. I’m conducting research on the privacy of Safe Browsing under [Trail of Bits](https://www.trailofbits.com/) and the Georgia Tech Institute for Information Security & Privacy (IISP)

-3. I’m a robotics software engineer at [RoboJackets IGVC](https://robojackets.org/teams/intelligent-ground-vehicle-competition/)
+3. I’m a robotics software engineer at [RoboJackets](https://robojackets.org/teams/intelligent-ground-vehicle-competition/)

 My resume can be found [here](https://sshussain.me/SH_R.pdf).
 My Twitter can be found [here](https://twitter.com/suhackerr).
 My email is suhashussain1 'at' gmail 'dot' com.